Campus Improvement Plan

 Demographics Summary

 Shadow Oaks Elementary School serves students in grades K-5 in the Spring Branch Independent School District (SBISD).
+Enrollment trends showed a decrease of 53 students from the 2021–2022 school year to the 2023–2024 school year.

 Enrollment Trends: